cdktf/cdktf-provider-googlebeta/docs/googleComputeRouterPeer.go.md

 - *Type:* *[]*string

-User-specified list of prefix groups to advertise in custom mode, which can take one of the following options:.
+User-specified list of prefix groups to advertise in custom mode, which currently supports the following option:.

-'ALL_SUBNETS': Advertises all available subnets, including peer VPC subnets.
-'ALL_VPC_SUBNETS': Advertises the router's own VPC subnets.
+'ALL_SUBNETS': Advertises all of the router's own VPC subnets.
-'ALL_PEER_VPC_SUBNETS': Advertises peer subnets of the router's VPC network.
+This excludes any routes learned for subnets that use VPC Network Peering.

 Note that this field can only be populated if advertiseMode is 'CUSTOM' and overrides the list defined for the router (in the "bgp" message).
 These groups are advertised in addition to any specified prefixes.
 Leave this field blank to advertise no custom groups.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.79.0/docs/resources/google_compute_router_peer#advertised_groups GoogleComputeRouterPeer#advertised_groups}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.80.0/docs/resources/google_compute_router_peer#advertised_groups GoogleComputeRouterPeer#advertised_groups}

 ---